Lucew/approximate_hankel/README.md

 The repository aims to make the research and results from the paper reproducible.
 While we are not aware of any imminent restrictions, we recommend setting up Pythen 3.9 or newer (we used Python 3.11).
-While the paper uses square Hankel matrices for clarity, the algorithms work for rectangular matrices as well, and the code in this repository supports them as well.
-Additionally, we support  lagged columns (where the sliding window for the Hankel matrix makes steps larger than one).

 The code is mainly focused on the paper, for code with a better interface see the following:

 > If you only want to use the algorithms, check out package [changepoynt](https://github.com/Lucew/changepoynt)
 > where we will make the methods pip-installable and accessible.

+While the paper uses square Hankel matrices for clarity, the algorithms work for rectangular matrices as well, and the code in this repository supports them.
+Additionally, we support  lagged columns (where the steps between sliding window in the rows/columns of the Hankel matrix are larger than one).

 ## Minimal Example
 We provide a minimal example in the file [MinimalExample.py](MinimalExample.py) and a Jupyther Notebook [MinimalExample.ipynb](MinimalExample.ipynb).